What is Futsal?

 - Futsal develops many of the skills required for soccer: agility and coordination, ball skills and mastery, accurate passing and receiving of the ball, field awareness, and more.

-- Slide tackles and excessive physical contact is forbidden which results in few injures.
+- Slide tackles and excessive physical contact is forbidden which results in few injuries.

 - The fast pace is great for improving fitness.